 I went through scenarios seeking potential requirements.
 For instance, does an action in a sentence from a Context Scenario need to exist so that my personas can achieve their goals?
 If so, I include it in my action-object-context template that becomes my Requirements List.

 In addition to requirements defined by persona goals, I need to list other business, brand, and/or technical requirements.
 While GDD is focused on user goals, it understands that user goals exist alongside business goals.
 This will give a comprehensive idea of what needs to be built.
 Finally, I reordered my Requirements List by entries with the most important at the top.

 In this phase of GDD, designers focus on laying out a low-fidelity wireframe before shifting to high-fidelity prototypes.
 Wireframes lay out the basic high-level structure of a product service by focusing on product “flow, behavior, and organization" (2016, 121).
 Using these wireframes as guides, designers then shift to high-fidelity prototypes that can then be refined through usability testing.

-GDD creates wireframes by focusing on creating Key Path and Validation Scenarios.
+GDD creates wireframes by creating a Key Path Scenario and Validation Scenarios.
 A Key Path Scenario is task-oriented and identifies the most well worn path your Primary Persona will take through your product.
-Validation Scenarios are screens and flows that are less frequently used and fall outside the Primary Persona's most well-worn path.
-These include things such as alternative scenarios (i.e., less frequently used tools), necessary-use scenarios (i.e., actions that must be performed, but infrequently), edge-case scenario (atypical situations that the product must nevertheless be able to handle), and use case that may satisfy my Secondary Persona without harming my Primary Persona’s experience.
+Validation Scenarios are screens and flows that are less frequently used and fall outside the primary persona's most well-worn path.
+These include things such as alternative scenarios (i.e., less frequently used tools), necessary-use scenarios (i.e., actions that must be performed, but infrequently), edge-case scenario (atypical situations that the product must nevertheless be able to handle), and use case that may satisfy my Secondary Persona without harming my primary persona’s experience.

 The wireframe can be viewed here or Miro: